 It's not real.

-It's not this, it's not that.
+It's not that.

-But you put the tapes up most of the time, if I'm not mistaken, all the time, in total, right?
+But you put the tapes up most of the time, if I'm not mistaken, all the time in total, right?

-Yes, we put up more tape than anyone in the in the in the media does, and their their their clip over the last few days has been there's no evidence to suggest people don't say things.
+And their quip over the last few days has been: there's no evidence to suggest people don't say things.

-We actually present audio and video evidence, unlike the mainstream media to back up most of our quotes.
+We actually present audio and video evidence, unlike the mainstream media, to back up most of our quotes.

 And if I'm not mistaken, I think 2020 used it.

-There's been plenty of people in the media that have done this, and the fact that you do it makes it different because it's it doesn't advance the political agenda of the left, correct?
+And the fact that you do it makes it different because it doesn't advance the political agenda of the left, correct?

-Yeah, it by it bypasses them.
+Yeah, it bypasses them.

 They're like a political cartel.